Tiling dense hypergraphs: Proof of the main results

-Note that that the input conditions of \cref{lem:absorption-partite} correspond to the input of \cref{lem:absorption-partite} after boosting with \cref{lem:booster}.
-It is stated in this way to avoid the inconvenience of defining (and bounding) a minimum degree threshold for perfect matchings in the proportional setting.
-The proof of \cref{lem:absorption-partite} follows mutatis mutandis along the lines of the proof of \cref{lem:absorption}.
-The main difference is that we apply \cref{lem:local-blow-ups} with $\cP = \Del(\div_{}^{}(\cU) \cap \cov_{}^{})$ and $P \subset \PG{H}{\cP}{s}$ containing only the $\cU$-partite edges. (\cref{obs:lattice} was formulated in terms of $\cU$ to account for this.)
+Note that the input conditions of \cref{prp:absorption-partite} correspond to the input of \cref{prp:absorption} after boosting them with \cref{lem:booster}.
+It is stated in this way to avoid the inconvenience of defining (and bounding) minimum degree conditions for perfect matchings in the proportional setting.
+The proof of \cref{prp:absorption-partite} follows mutatis mutandis along the lines of the proof of \cref{prp:absorption}.
+The main difference is that we apply \cref{lem:local-blow-ups} with $\P = \Del_m(\pdiv_{}^{}(\cU) \cap \cov_{}^{})$ and $P \subset \PG{H}{\P}{s}$ containing only the $\cU$-partite edges.
+One then concludes using \cref{obs:lattice-completeness-partite} in place of \cref{obs:lattice-completeness}.
 We omit the details.